numsu/nanocurrency-web-js/README.md

 // Notice, that losing the password will make the mnemonic phrase void const wallet = wallet.generate(entropy?, password?)

+// Generates a legacy wallet with a mnemonic phrase, seed and an account
+// You can provide your own seed to be used instead const wallet = wallet.generateLegacey(seed?)

 // Import a wallet with the mnemonic phrase const wallet = wallet.fromMnemonic(mnemonic, seedPassword?)

+// Import a wallet with the legacy mnemonic phrase const wallet = wallet.fromLegacyMnemonic(mnemonic)

 // Import a wallet with a seed const wallet = wallet.fromSeed(seed)